gtzan/boreal/README.rst

 * Example audio widgets: time domain, spectrum, waveform envelope, circularEQ
 * Support for both real-time computation of visuals as well as pre-computation
 * Ability to use html audio for playback on local machine when notebook is hosted remotely
+* Straighforward to add new audio widgets and processors

 TODO
 ====